opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

   - **neg_class_weight**:
     Specifies the loss weight for negative classes.
   - **loss_norm_type**:
-    Specifies the loss normaliztion type.
+    Specifies the loss normalization type.
   - **post_center_limit_range**:
     Specifies the limit range of the predicted object centers in [minx, miny, minz, maxx, maxy, maxz] format in meters.
   - **use_rotate_nms**: